stevenjb5M/startup/notes.md

 -Use UI list for lists and each child can be a LI
 -BR is for spaces between things
--Javascript can either be in the html page or a seperate file
+-Javascript can either be in the html page or a seperate file -A link tag with a href can carry you from page to page